Amith-21/Multimodel_RAG-Project/README.md

-# 🧠 Brocode AI: Enterprise Multimodal RAG
+# 🧠 BROCODE AI
 ### **The Intelligence Orchestration Layer for Unstructured Data**

-Brocode AI is a high-performance **Retrieval-Augmented Generation (RAG)** system engineered to bridge the gap between static text and visual intelligence.
+Brocode AI is a high-performance **Multimodal Retrieval-Augmented Generation (RAG)** system engineered to bridge the gap between static text and visual intelligence.
 By unifying vector search with vision-language models, it turns PDFs, technical manuals, and complex diagrams into a searchable, interactive knowledge base.

 ---